dmaluenda/hands_on_machine_learning/README.md

 > Take into a count that if one file is in GitHub, but it is not in the UPC_Atenea yet, it is probably not in its final version. **Use only 'master' branch**.
+If you do not know what does it mean, forget this note.

 We recommend to download and work on all tutorial in a single specific directory of your computer.